Apostle Philip Facts

 When the apostles bring Jesus five barley loaves and two fish, Jesus feeds 5,000 people with them.
 Bread baskets figure prominently in Philip’s symbol, pointing us to this story.

 While hanging from the cross, Philip continued to preach, and he so moved the crowd that they took Bartholomew down.
 When they came to remove Philip from the cross, he insisted that he stay.
-For this reason, the cross frequently accompanies Philip’s breadbaskets in his symbol.
+For this reason, the cross frequently accompanies Philip’s breadbaskets as his symbol.

 Quick facts about the Apostle Philip